-We would not normally discharge you until your diarrhoea has settled and your medical team is satisfied that you are fit to go home.
+You would normally wait until the diarrhoea has settled and your medical team is satisfied that you are fit for discharge.
 They will let you know if you need to continue treatment at home.

 When you go home you should: